 When course teams create a course, they can now select the way a course is delivered to learners.
 You can set a schedule for the course, including due dates for assignments or exams, or you can specify that the course is self-paced, which allows learners to work at their own pace.
-For more information, see Setting Course Pacing.
+For more information, see Course Pacing.

 Course teams can now control the visibility of subsections based on the scores that learners earn in other subsections.
 This feature prevents learners from viewing content before they earn a minimum score for previous content.
-For more information, see Configuring Prerequisite Course Subsections.
+For more information, see Prerequisite Course Subsections.

 With the teams feature, a learner can browse a list of topics, and then create a team and invite other learners to take part in group activities relating to one of the topics.
 Team activities provide opportunities for small group interactions and projects in your course.
 For more information, see Teams Overview.

 The bookmarks feature allows a learner to add a bookmark to any unit in the LMS so that the page can be found later on the My Bookmarks page.
 For more information, see Bookmarking Course Content.

 A new, mobile-ready and accessible drag and drop problem type is now available.
 This version replaces the original drag and drop problem type, which is now deprecated.
 For more information, see Drag and Drop Problem.

 The peer instruction tool emulates the classroom experiences of the Peer Instruction learning system.
 A multiple choice question gives online learners an opportunity to review the answers, and rationales, provided by other course participants, and arrive at a deeper understanding of concepts.
 For more information for course teams, see Peer Instruction Tool.
 For more information for learners, see Explaining Multiple Choice Answers.

 The completion XBlock adds a toggle control that allows learners to mark the associated section of course content as complete.
 For more information, see Completion Tool.